Admissions and Enrollment

 Student assessment may be handled online in Canvas or via proctored exams at an external site or online provider.
 Proctored exams are at the discretion of the instructor.
 If your class requires proctored testing, your instructor will provide information in the course syllabus.

 There are three types of proctored testing: on-campus testing, off-campus testing at an approved facility, and off-campus testing via an online service provider.
 Testing at FSU's main campus Testing Center is free for all FSU students.
 Students residing at a distance will need to use off-campus options.
 These usually involve a fee that is set by the facility providing the service.
 For more information about proctored testing, see the Office of Distance Learning website.
-Please keep in mind that on-campus testing is not applicable to Summer 2020.

 Will my online degree meet professional licensure requirements in my home state?